Marilyn Sitzman

 Marilyn Sitzman (December 14, 1939 – August 11, 1993) was an American receptionist and a witness to the assassination of United States President John F. Kennedy in Dallas, Texas, on November 22, 1963.
-She was with her boss, Abraham Zapruder, as he made the Zapruder film, the most studied record of the assassination.
+She was steadying her boss, Abraham Zapruder, as he stood atop a pergola in Dealey Plaza making what has since become to be known as the Zapruder film, the most studied record of the assassination.

 Early years

 Sitzman was born in Lafayette, Colorado and attended the University of Colorado at Boulder before moving to Dallas.
 After moving to Dallas, Sitzman got a job as a receptionist at dress manufacturer Abraham Zapruder's clothing company Jennifer Juniors.